Best key finder in 2025: AirTag vs. Tile vs. SmartTag vs. Chipolo

 Here's the criteria to keep in mind when you're shopping for a key finder.

 • Alarm Sound: Check the decibel rating for the key finder.
 You'll want a good loud signal of at least 80 to 85 decibels so that you can hear your key finder over any ambient noise.
-In our testing, we've been impressed by the loudness of the Tile Pro as well as the Chipolo One.
+In our testing, we've been impressed by the loudness of the Tile Pro, though the Chipolo Pop is the loudest of the bunch at 120 decibels.

 • Other Features: Consider key finders that have two-way finding features, where you can press a button on the key finder to track down your phone.
-Some key finders also offer geofence features, where your phone will get an alert if your keys are ever out of range — the Chipolo One's out-of-range alerts are particularly impressive if you prize this capability.
+Some key finders also offer geofence features, where your phone will get an alert if your keys are ever out of range — the Chipolo Pop's out-of-range alerts are particularly impressive if you prize this capability.
+Tile's out-of-range alerts require a subscription and don't work as well in my opinion.

-• Tracking Multiple Items: Many of companion apps for the devices we've reviewed here support multiple trackers, so that you can keep tabs on more than just one item.
+• Tracking Multiple Items: Many of the companion apps for the devices we've reviewed here support multiple trackers, so that you can keep tabs on more than just one item.
 (You can track a purse, too, or a wallet, in addition to your keys.)
 Some products, like Tile, even let you share your tracker with another user, so that both of you can pinpoint the location of your keys.
 (Tile Premium gives you the ability to share your Tile tracker with unlimited users.)
+Tile now integrates with the Life360 app, extending features even further.
+Chipolo, meanwhile, offers support for both Apple's Find My and Google's Find Hub networks, increasing the chances that your lost keys will be recovered.

 • Price: The average key finder costs between $20 and $30.
 A few, like the Tile Pro, cost $35, but offer longer range than standard key finders.
 You'll generally pay up for key finders with Ultra Wideband connectivity, which come in at around $30.

 You'll also want to consider compatibility.
 The Bluetooth-based Samsung Galaxy SmartTag 2 will just work with Samsung's phones while the SmartTag Plus works with a more limited selection of devices.
-(Samsung phones dating back to the Galaxy S21 Plus, Galaxy S21 Ultra, and Galaxy Note 20 Ultra have the necessary Ultra Wideband connectivity as do more recent models like the Galaxy S24 family.)
-Similarly, to get the most out of Apple's AirTag, you're going to need an iPhone 11 or later (excluding both the 2020 and 2022 iPhone SE, as those phones lack an U1 Ultra Wideband chip.)
+(Samsung phones dating back to the Galaxy S21 Plus, Galaxy S21 Ultra, and Galaxy Note 20 Ultra have the necessary Ultra Wideband connectivity as do more recent phones like the Galaxy S24 and S25 models.)
+Similarly, to get the most out of Apple's AirTag, you're going to need an iPhone 11 or later (excluding both the 2020 and 2022 iPhone SE and the iPhone 16e — those three phones lack an U1 Ultra Wideband chip;

 How we test the best key finders